Fab Alert: All about the alluring prismatic sparkle of Naturally Colored Diamonds

 April 19, 2021

-Where are colored diamonds mined?
+Where are coloured diamonds mined?

 Yellow Diamonds

-However, the most famous mines where large quantities of yellow diamonds are produced are located in Angola, Australia (Argyle mine), Brazil, Central Africa, Sierra Leone.
+However, the most famous mines where large quantities of yellow diamonds are produced are located in Angola, Australia (Argyle mine), Brazil, Central Africa, and Sierra Leone.

 Brown Diamonds